laurenceandrews/carbon-project-rater/README.md

 - Interactive frontend for displaying project ratings.
 - Automated data loading from CSV files.
 - Data transformation using DBT for efficient data handling and reporting.

+## CO2 by Industry Data
+The application includes an endpoint to retrieve the total CO2 sequestered by industry.
+This data is transformed and aggregated using DBT (Data Build Tool).

+### DBT (Data Build Tool)
+DBT is used to transform raw data in the PostgreSQL database into a format that is easier to query and analyze.
+The DBT models are located in the `dbt/` directory and include the following transformations:
+- **Aggregating CO2 Data**: Aggregates the total mass of CO2 sequestered by industry type from raw project data.
+- **Creating Views**: Creates views in the database to simplify querying CO2 data by industry.

+### Example Endpoint
+- **GET /co2_by_industry**: Retrieves the total CO2 sequestered by industry.
+The endpoint queries the transformed data in the PostgreSQL database, which has been processed by DBT.

 ## Setup and Installation